insin/nwb/docs/Commands.md

 **Flags:**

-* `--auto-install` - automatically install missing npm dependencies, for convenience during initial development/prototyping.
-By default, installed dependencies will also be saved to your app's package.json.
+* `--auto-install` - automatically install missing npm dependencies and save them to your app's package.json, for convenience during initial development/prototyping
-* `--fallback` - fall back to serving the index page from any path, for developing React apps which use the HTML5 History API
+* `--fallback` - fall back to serving the index page from any path, for developing apps which use the History API
 * `--host=localhost` - change the hostname the dev server binds to
 * `--info` - print info about Webpack modules after rebuilds
 * `--port=3000` - change the port the dev server runs on